Duck, You Sucker!: Casting

 Casting the lead roles of Duck, You Sucker! proved to be a difficult process.
 The role of John Mallory was written for Jason Robards, who had played Cheyenne in Once Upon a Time in the West, but the studio wanted a bigger name for his character.
 Clint Eastwood was then approached by Leone for the role, but he saw it as just a different take of the same character he had already played in the Dollars Trilogy, and he also wanted to end his association with the Italian film industry.
-As a result, he declined the offer and starred in Hang 'Em High instead.
+As a result, he declined the offer and starred in Hang 'Em High, instead.
 George Lazenby was then approached to play John, but he declined.
 A young Malcolm McDowell, then mostly known for his performance in if...., was considered for both John and Nolan, John's Irish friend, but Leone eventually settled on James Coburn to play John.
 Coburn had previously been considered for other Leone projects, including A Fistful of Dollars and Once Upon a Time in the West.
 He had also previously been considered for a role in another United Artists-financed Zapata Western, Sergio Corbucci's The Mercenary, but Franco Nero was later cast in what was originally his role.

-The role of Juan Miranda was written for Eli Wallach, based on his performance of Tuco in The Good, the Bad and the Ugly, but Wallach had already committed to another project with Jean-Paul Belmondo.
+The role of Juan Miranda was written for Eli Wallach, based on his performance as Tuco in The Good, the Bad, and the Ugly, but Wallach had already committed to another project with Jean-Paul Belmondo.
 After Leone begged Wallach to play the part, he dropped out of the other project to play Juan.
-However, Rod Steiger owed the studio another film and they refused to back the picture unless Steiger was used.
+Rod Steiger owed the studio another film, though, and they refused to back the picture unless Steiger was used.
 Leone offered no compensation to Wallach, and Wallach subsequently sued.

 Leone was initially dissatisfied with Steiger's performance in that he played his character as a serious, Zapata-like figure.
 As a result, tensions rose between Steiger and Leone numerous times, including an incident that ended with Steiger walking off during the filming of the scene when John destroys Juan's stagecoach.
 After the film's completion, Leone and Steiger were content with the final result, and Steiger was known to praise Leone for his skills as a director.